DockerPool/dockerfileGen/README.md

 ## Design

+## TODO
+Call remote docker api to use Dockerfile gen by this project!
 ### Philosophies
 * Keep it simple to open for use.
 * Let code take as many responsibilities as possible.